whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/day-one/editing-and-formatting-entries-in-day-one-for-ios.md

-# Editing and formatting entries in Day One for iOS
+# Editing and Formatting Entries in Day One for iOS

 Tap an entry in the [Timeline](http://help.dayoneapp.com/day-one-2-0/journal-views-in-day-one-ios) view.
 Then tap anywhere in the body to place the cursor and begin editing.
 Screen shots show iPhone but these functions are the same for iPad as well.

 ![](https://downloads.intercomcdn.com/i/o/74098941/7ee9b9cfdab36ae831e58332/Tap+to+edit.png)

-Tap the **_Aa_** icon at the top right of the keyboard to access Headers, Bold, Italics, Highlighting, Numbered Lists, Bullets, Checklists, Quotes, Horizontal Lines, Indent, Outdent.
+Tap the ***Aa*** icon at the top right of the keyboard to access Headers, Bold, Italics, Highlighting, Numbered Lists, Bullets, Checklists, Quotes, Horizontal Lines, Indent, Outdent.

 ![](https://downloads.intercomcdn.com/i/o/312452371/8bab2f151b28eadebd34f974/iPhone+formatting.png)